This post may contain affiliate links. See our disclosure policy for details.

 - Doesn’t know where to start on an assignment or project, even if directions were just given

-- Has trouble getting focused again after a break
+- Has trouble focusing again after a break

 - Procrastinates starting work until the last minute